-My large collection of historic motor racing photos from the 1960s and 1970s is very popular, as are my Super8 movies (also on YouTube) from the same period, which have had over half a million views, and are available on DVD.
+I have a large collection of historic motor racing photos from the 1960s and 1970s, and several Super8 movies (also on YouTube) from the same period, which have had over half a million views, and are available on DVD.

 My rallycross movies from the 1960s were shown at the 2017 Autosport Racing Show on the big screen

-PLEASE NOTE: The Motor Racing photographs are here for their historical interest, not for their photographic excellence.
-Most were taken using High Speed Ektachrome which can show some grain if enlarged too far.
-The original transparencies have been re-photographed using a high quality macro lens, but some can be soft and grainy by today's standards.
-Please bear this in mind.
+NOTE: The Motor Racing photographs are here for their historical interest, rather than for their photographic excellence.
+Most were taken using High Speed Ektachrome and can be soft and grainy by today's standards.
 If required I can send a sectional enlargement at the same ppi as the final print, to give an idea of the quality.

 My motor racing photographs have been published in several other books, and in "The Mini Cooper Register" September 2009 and March 2010:

-I use digital cameras which, unlike film cameras, produce extremely smooth, grain-free images.
-Most are made by stitching several images together to produce detailed, high resolution panoramas which can be printed at large sizes and still appear sharp and smooth.
+Several of my digital images are made by stitching several images together to produce high resolution panoramas which can be printed at large sizes and still appear sharp and smooth.

 I use a Canon inkjet printer and Canon ChromaLife100+ inks.
-An A4 printer limits to 210mm (the width of a sheet of A4 paper) the height of horizontal panoramas that I can print myself.
-Panoramic prints can be up to 670mm wide and up to 210mm high: for panoramas exceeding these dimensions, I use professional printers.
-Their machines use lasers to expose conventional photographic paper producing smooth, continuous tone images as long-lasting as traditional prints made from film negatives.
+An A4 printer limits to 210mm (the width of a sheet of A4 paper) the height of horizontal panoramas that I can print.
+For panoramic prints bigger than 670mm wide and 210mm high, I use professional printers.
+They use lasers to expose conventional photographic paper producing smooth, continuous tone long-lasting images.

 If your print arrives damaged, I will replace it if you send me an e-mail and return the damaged materials.
 I do not offer refunds.